PUT-PTM/AmbilightST/README.md

 ## Overview
-Ambilight is a backgroundlight system, mounted on the display.
+Ambilight is a background light system, mounted on the display.
 We wrote our own software application to control and monitor the computer display.
 With the ambilight, it's possible to generate light in real-time that simulates the color palette on the computer display.

 ## Description
 The first library which we used is STM32F4xx WS2812B library by Manik.
 The library is based on DMA, which transfers LED colour data directly into ODR register of the GPIO.
 Half of the GPIO peripheral is used (pins 0 to 7).
 Data is bursted via DMA on TIM1 Update trigger.